kovzol/gbt/README.md

 The benchmarks can be run either from command line or a web browser.
-In the latter case you will need a piece of web server software for that---the simplest choice is Apache.
+In the latter case you will need a piece of web server software for that—the simplest choice is Apache.

 If you use Apache, you may want to turn on userdir support and allow the users to run PHP scripts in their userdir.
 See